Recycling and Sustainability for Gardeners Shadwell

 To reduce our operational footprint Gardeners Shadwell is transitioning to low-emission transport.
 We deploy hybrid and electric vans where routes permit and trial cargo bikes for short-distance drop-offs in central Shadwell and nearby Docklands.
 Our fleet strategy includes route optimisation to minimise mileage and idling.
 The goal is to operate a fully low-carbon light vehicle fleet for urban gardening work by 2028.

-Finished sustainable garden showing reused materials and compost beds Training our gardeners is part of the solution: teams are taught to identify recyclable material, separate waste correctly on-site, and maintain clear records for each job.
+A gardener wearing a bright orange cap, yellow high-visibility jacket, and green gardening gloves is kneeling in a well-maintained outdoor garden in Shadwell.
+They are using pruning shears to trim a large, vibrant rhododendron bush blooming with clusters of purple flowers.
+The garden features a neatly edged flower bed with dark, rich soil, and is bordered by a paved pathway.
+In the background, there are lush green trees and shrubs, creating a dense, verdant environment.
+The weather appears clear and sunny, casting natural light over the scene.
+The image illustrates diligent garden maintenance, aligned with services provided by Gardeners Shadwell, showcasing attention to plant health and landscape aesthetics, with a focus on sustainable gardening practices and outdoor care in the local area.
+Training our gardeners is part of the solution: teams are taught to identify recyclable material, separate waste correctly on-site, and maintain clear records for each job.
 We use clear signage and standardised binning to make the separation process intuitive.
 Every operative is encouraged to suggest improvements to the site separation routines so the eco-friendly waste disposal area can evolve based on practical experience.

 Gardeners Shadwell promotes small-scale composting and in-situ reuse as a first priority.
 When removal is necessary, clear labelling for wood, soil, green cuttings, and non-organics ensures that materials are matched to the most suitable next step—home composting, community compost bays, or treatment at local facilities.
 We are careful to follow borough policies on food waste and hazardous garden chemicals, ensuring compliance and responsible disposal.